Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 Offer collaborative choices rather than instructions.
 Instead of "sit down and open your book," try "would you like to start with reading or writing today?"
 The goal is reached either way, but the child feels agency rather than control.

 Avoid public correction.
 Being corrected in front of peers triggers threat responses fast.
-A quiet word, a note, or a non-verbal signal protects the relationship and gets a better result.
+A quiet word, a note, or a non-verbal signal protects the relationship and yields better results.

 Use indirect praise and low-key acknowledgement.
 Loud, enthusiastic praise can feel patronising or create performance pressure.
 Keep it casual and genuine.